The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 EXT-X-PART tags between

 EXTINF tags must represent the same set of media as the Media Segment of the following

 EXTINF tag.
 The Media Segment containing the same media as a set of Partial Segments is called the Parent Segment of those Partial Segments.

 A Partial Segment must be completely available for download at the full speed of the link to the client at the time it is added to the Playlist.

 EXT-X-GAP that are applied to a Parent Segment must appear before the first

 EXT-X-PART tag of the Parent Segment.
 These tags include

-EXT-X-PART tags from the playlist after they are greater than 3 target durations from the end of the playlist.
-Partial Segments are primarily useful for navigating close to the live edge, after which their presence does not justify the increase in the playlist size and the responsibility of retaining the parallel Partial Segment stream on the server.
+EXT-X-PART tags from the Playlist after they are greater than three target durations from the end of the Playlist.
+Partial Segments are useful for navigating close to the live edge, after which their presence does not justify the increase in the Playlist size and the responsibility of retaining the parallel Partial Segment stream on the server.
 The attribute list can consist of the following attributes: